 Employer-language snapshot, not demand math

 Use the current sample as a reading list.
 If postings mention AWS, Terraform, Kubernetes, Azure, GCP, Docker, Linux, Python, or security terms, your proof project should connect the beginner credential to those words.
-Do not turn the sample into previous-year movement, market size, or future employer-demand claims.
+Do not turn the sample into year-over-year movement, market size, or future employer-demand claims.

 How AI affects beginner cloud choices